SEAN: Last month of the year. Gotta squeeze in all the manga and novels you can.

 MICHELLE: Several good things here!

-MELINDA: I have not kept up with Platinum End, and I wonder if I’ve made a mistake.
+MJ: I have not kept up with Platinum End, and I wonder if I’ve made a mistake.

 SEAN: On the Shojo Beat end, we have Ao Haru Ride 8, Queen’s Quality 8, Takane & Hana 12, and Yona of the Dawn 21.
 Winners, all.